Stored Procedure in SQL Server

 A stored procedure with UPDATE query example

-Suppose, you are using this database with a web application or any other front-end application.
-The form used by the users shows current data as well as gives the option to update the records.
+The form used by the users shows current data and also gives the option to update the records.

-As a record is updated, the data is refreshed with the updated values.
-For that, you may write a stored procedure that returns the data along with updating option.
+For that, you may write a stored procedure that returns the data along with the updating option.

 In the following example, a stored procedure is created with three queries: